What are Azure Durable Functions

 Supports Fan-out/fan-in

 The durable Function supports the Fan-out/fan-in pattern.
-You might be wondering what exactly the meaning of the Fan-Out/fan-in pattern is.
-As per this pattern, all the functions will execute in parallel and then wait for all to finish.
+You might wonder what exactly the meaning of this pattern is.
+According to this pattern, all the functions execute in parallel and then wait for all to finish.

 Asynchronous HTTP APIs

-The asynchronous HTTP API pattern is the problem of interacting with the long-running operations with the external clients.
-HTTP calls help us for this purpose.
-Durable functions have built-in APIs that help us to interact with the long-running function executions.
+The asynchronous HTTP API pattern is the problem of interacting with long-running operations with external clients.
+HTTP calls help us with this.
+Durable functions have built-in APIs that help us interact with long-running function executions.

 Monitoring

-The following pattern for the Durable function is the Monitoring pattern that helps to enable flexible recurrence intervals.
-It also helps to manage the lifetimes of the task, and for a single orchestration, it creates multiple monitor processes.
+The following pattern for the Durable function is the Monitoring pattern, which helps to enable flexible recurrence intervals.
+It also helps to manage the task’s lifetimes, and for a single orchestration, it creates multiple monitor processes.

 Human Interaction

-This is another excellent pattern from the Durable Function that helps us in the case of business approval workflows.
-Suppose you will consider the scenario where the approver is unavailable in the business approval workflow.
-In that case, This pattern helps to set the timeout in case there is a considerable delay in response.
+This is another excellent pattern from the Durable Function that helps us in business approval workflows.
+Suppose you consider the scenario where the approver is unavailable in the business approval workflow.
+In that case, this pattern helps to set the timeout in case there is a considerable delay in response.
 It also helps with sending notifications or reminders to the approvers in case of a delay in response from the approvers.

 When To Use Durable Functions